 Appendix A is a glossary of the tags used in the Lineage-Linked GEDCOM Form.
-(See the example starting on page to see the tags used in context of the Lineage-Linked GEDCOM Form.)
-These tags are to be used only in the context shown.
-This is to ensure that all transmitted information by means of GEDCOM is uniformly identified.

-The tags vary in type, depending on their role or use in a transmission.
-They are used to identify individuals, families, names, dates, places, events, roles, sex, sources, relationships, and control codes and other kinds of data for computers, computer programs, and computer systems.

-These tags are not to be used in any other context.
-Any new user tags needed to extend the Lineage-Linked GEDCOM Form can be used by a system to generate GEDCOM output.
+These tags are used in a hierarchal structure to describe individuals in terms of their families, names, dates, places, events, roles, sources, relationships.
+Control information and other kinds of data intended for computer processing is also included.
+(An example of the tags used in the Lineage-Linked Form begins on page 60.)
+To ensure all transmitted information in the Lineage-Linked GEDCOM is uniformly identified the standardized tags cannot be placed in any other context than shown in Chapter 2.
+It is legal to extend the context of the form, but only by using user-defined tags which must begin with an underscore.
 This will not violate the lineage-linked GEDCOM standard unless the context for the grammar of the Lineage-Linked GEDCOM Form is violated.
-System builders using new tags must precede the tag with an underscore to signal a non-standard construct is being used.
+The use of the underscore in the user tag name is to signal a non-standard construct is being used.
 This notifies the reading system of a discrepancy and will avoid future conflicts with tags that may be standardized in subsequent GEDCOM releases.